Skip to main content

 Wave Speed and Particle Motion

-The speed of a wave on a string is determined by the formula v = √(T/μ), where T is the tension and μ is the linear density.
+The speed of a wave on a string is determined by the tension and linear density, described by the formula v = √(T/μ), where T is tension and μ is linear density.
 The maximum speed of a particle on the string is related to the wave's amplitude and frequency.
-Understanding these relationships is essential for calculating the maximum speed of a particle in the context of sinusoidal waves.
+Understanding these relationships is essential for calculating the maximum speed of particles in the given wave scenario.

 Recommended video: